-Plenty of low cost flights to Qatar have connected it to the rest of the world.
-It’s one of the world’s busiest transit hubs.
+Plenty of low-cost flights to Qatar have connected the country to the rest of the world.
+It is one of the world’s busiest hubs.
 But apart from that, there are plenty of things to do in Qatar for tourists as well.

 - BookOnBoard’s Guide to Qatar